 On December 13, 2021, the Company completed the Merger with RM 101 (formerly known as IKONICS Corporation) pursuant to which, among other things, the Company effectively acquired RM 101 and became a publicly traded company on the Nasdaq.
 The consideration in the Merger included, among other things, contractual contingent value rights ("CVR") per a Contingent Value Rights Agreement (the "CVR Agreement").
 Pursuant to the CVR Agreement, each shareholder of RM 101 as of immediately prior to the Merger, received one non-transferable CVR for each outstanding share of common stock of RM 101 then held.
-The holders of the CVRs are entitled to receive 95% of the Net Proceeds (as defined in the CVR Agreement), if any, from the sale, transfer, disposition, spin-off, or license of all or any part of the pre-merger business of RM 101.
-Payments under the CVR Agreement are calculated quarterly and are subject to a reserve of up to 10% of the Gross Proceeds (as defined in the CVR Agreement) from such transaction or more under certain conditions.
+The holders of the CVRs are entitled to receive95% of the Net Proceeds (as defined in the CVR Agreement), if any, from the sale, transfer, disposition, spin-off, or license of all or any part of the pre-merger business of RM 101.
+Payments under the CVR Agreement are calculated quarterly, are paid on the sixtieth day after the respective quarterly calculation period and are subject to a reserve of up to 10% of the Gross Proceeds (as defined in the CVR Agreement) from such transaction or more under certain conditions.
+The Company made a CVR payment in the amount of \$3.9 million in February 2023 related to the quarterly calculation for the fourth quarter of 2022.
+The Company made a CVR payment in the amount of \$5.7 million in May 2023 related to the quarterly calculation for the first quarter of 2023.
 The CVRs do not confer to the holders thereof any voting or equity or ownership interest in TeraWulf.
 The CVRs are not transferable, except in limited circumstances, and are not listed on any quotation system or traded on any securities exchange.
 The CVR Agreement will terminate after all payment obligations to the holders thereof have been satisfied.
 Holders of CVRs (the "CVR Holders") will not be eligible to receive payment for dispositions, if any, of any part of the pre-merger business of RM 101 after the eighteen-month anniversary of the closing of the Merger.